willianchu/ReactAWSProject/README.md

 # ReactAWSProject

-This project creates my personal blog that it will based in AWS platform
+This project creates my personal blog that it will based in GoogleCloud platform

 * node v17.9.1